 The church of St. Nicholas was built in the first half of the fourteenth century.
 During the Polish-Teutonic Hunger War in 1414, it was destroyed by Polish-Lithuanian army.

-The temple is made of glacial erratic stones, the gables and the highest floor of the tower are made of brick.
-It has an aisleless nave and a square tower from the west.
-The rib vaults from the 14th century survived in the sacristy and the chapel.
+The church is made of glacial erratic stones, the gables and the highest floor of the tower are made of bricks.
+It has a aisleless nave without an externally separated chancel and a square tower from the west.
+Two small, four-sided annexes housing the sacristy and the chapel were added from the north and east.
+Cross-rib vaults from the 14th century have survived in them, while the nave was topped with a timber ceiling.